-Morning sickness affects most pregnant women, but the cause is unknown.
-Fejzo and colleagues use 23andMe to investigate the genetic information of large cohort of women for genes linked to morning sickness.
+Morning sickness is a common condition for pregnant women, and the reasons for feeling this way are many.
+Fejzo and colleagues investigated the genetic information of a large group of women for genes linked to morning sickness.

-In a new study published in Nature Communications, Fejzo and colleagues investigated the genetic correlates of morning sickness.
-To do so, they used consensually provided genetic data from female users of 23andMe.
-All were of European ancestry, 1,306 had experienced and received treatment for morning sickness, and an additional 15,756 had reported no morning sickness.
-They then performed a genome-wide association study, which aims to link specific gene variants to a trait of interest.
-In this case, the trait of interest was the incidence of morning sickness.
+In a study published in Nature Communications, Fejzo and colleagues investigated aspects of genes relating to morning sickness.
+The researchers used genetic data from female users of 23andMe.
+All were of European ancestry with 1,306 having experienced and received treatment.
+An additional 15,756 had reported no illness.

-In the future, additional genome association studies will have to link these genes to morning sickness in women of non-European ancestry.
-Future work will also have to determine the exact role of GDF15 and IGFBP7 in modulating morning sickness.
-Ultimately, understanding these genes and how they work will help us understand why morning sickness continues to exist in healthy women, and provide potential targets for the treatment of the condition.
+In the future, additional genome association studies will have to link the discussed genes to morning sickness in women of non-European ancestry.
+Future work will also have to determine the exact role of GDF15 and IGFBP7 in managing morning sickness.

 Understanding these genes and how they work will help us understand why morning sickness exists in healthy women.
 Furthermore, more knowledge will provide potential targets for treating the condition.